Simpler algorithmically unrecognizable 4-manifolds: Introduction

 \paragraph{Proof method.} For the proof of Theorem~\ref{t:no_markov} our main tool is to employ intersection forms and use theorems of Rohlin and Freedman.
 The first one allows to determine the signature of the form; the second one allows to determine the manifold from the form, if the fundamental group is trivial.
 At some point we also need to rule out the connected sum of several copies $\CP^2 \# (-\CP^2)$.
 For this we follow ideas of Speyer and Malin.
+These steps are significantly different from earlier proofs of Markov's theorem.

-Proof of Theorem~\ref{t:def9} is based on modifications of a construction of Borisov~\cite{borisov69} of a group presentation with 5 letters and 12 relations for which the word problem is undecidable.
+The proof of Theorem~\ref{t:def9} is based on modifications of a construction of Borisov~\cite{borisov69} of a group presentation with 5 letters and 12 relations for which the word problem is undecidable.
 Such modifications allow the desired improvement on Adian-Rabin sets but the cost is that we have to either modify, or completely rework technical proofs of Borisov.
 In more detail, we perform two modifications.
 The first one requires to check that we can use original Borisov's proof (Theorem~1 in~\cite{borisov69}) essentially in verbatim (but it is technical to check this).
 The second modification, however, requires to rework completely Borisov's embedding theorem (Theorem~2 in~\cite{borisov69}).
-Here we use so called small cancellation theory which is essentially based of properties of plane graphs.
+Here we use so called small cancellation theory which is essentially based on properties of plane graphs.
 This part of the argument is very combinatorial, at some point it even uses properties of contact representations of disks in the plane, and might be of independent interest.

 \paragraph{Organization of the paper.} Theorem~\ref{t:no_markov} is proved in Section~\ref{s:no_markov}.
 For Theorem~\ref{t:def9} we aim to present the main ideas first.
 From this reason, we first provide a proof of Theorem~\ref{t:def9} in Section~\ref{s:modify_borisov} modulo some auxiliary results.
 In order to remove doubts of logical dependencies of the results proved, below we present a diagram of dependencies of the main auxiliary results yielding the proof of Theorem~\ref{t:def9} (and the sections where these auxiliary results are proved):